Joachim Patinir

 Joachim Patinir, also called Patenier (c.
 1480 – 5 October 1524), was a Flemish Renaissance painter of history and landscape subjects.
-He was Flemish, from the area of modern Wallonia, but worked in Antwerp, then the centre of the art market in the Low Countries.
-Patinir was a pioneer of landscape as an independent genre and he was the first Flemish painter to regard himself primarily as a landscape painter.
+He was born in Wallonia, but in his mature career worked in Antwerp, then the centre of the art market in the Low Countries.
+Patinir was a pioneer of landscape as an independent genre and he was the first Netherlandish painter to regard himself primarily as a landscape painter.
 He effectively invented the world landscape, a distinct style of panoramic northern Renaissance landscapes which is Patinir's important contribution to Western art.
 His work marks an important stage in the development of the representation of perspective in landscape painting.

 Patinir was a friend of not only Dürer, but also of the leading Antwerp painter Quentin Metsys, with whom he often collaborated.
 The Temptation of St Anthony (Prado) was executed in collaboration with Metsys, who added the figures to Patinir's landscape.
 His career was nearly contemporary with that of Albrecht Altdorfer, the other major pioneer of paintings dominated by the landscape, who worked in a very different style.
 He may have been the uncle of Herri met de Bles, but there is not a single piece of contemporary evidence to support it.
 De Bles was probably only 14(?) when Patinir died, and his style was quite different, although both came from Dinant.
 The latter is the only fact connecting the two artists at the moment.